nagelpat/pcf-workshop/README.md

 $ cf marketplace -s cleardb
 ```

 We’ll create a service using the **free** plan for MySQL.
-Please use again a unique identifier for the service instance name (*mysql-db-pna*).
+Please use free plans only :) Again, provide a unique identifier for the service instance name (e.g. *mysql-db-pna*).

 ```bash
 $ cf create-service cleardb spark mysql-db-pna